Apokryphos/psd2spine/readme.md

 # PSD Structure #

-A folder layer with the prefix 'skin:' will set the current skin to the specified name.
+A folder with the prefix 'skin:' will set the current skin to the specified name.

-A folder layer with the prefix 'slot:' will set the current slot to the specified name.
+A folder with the prefix 'slot:' will set the current slot to the specified name.

-A folder layer with the suffix '.png:' will be exported to a PNG file with the specified name.
+A folder or layer with the suffix '.png:' will be exported to a PNG file with the specified name.
 During export, any layers within a PNG folder layer will be merged into one output image.

 e.g. the following PSD file: